 Stepping onto the platform, we found ourselves totally surrounded by a thick gray void.
 It felt like we were on a floating island.
 As anticlimactic as this portion of the hike was at first, the surreal experience ended up being one of the most memorable moments of my time at Zhangjiajie.

 Eager for more adventure, we mulled over the possibilities for awhile.
 The worst case scenario, of course, would be plunging to our deaths.
 But even if it wasn’t that dangerous, it’s not like we’d end up seeing anything.
-And so we returned to the bus stop.
+And so we grudgingly returned to the bus stop.

 The Other Way Down

 We walked all the way back to the Tianzi Pavilion.
 It was from around this point that the trail split into two, and we chose the other way down.
 We were surprised to see that things had cleared back up again.
-But as tempting as it was to return to the upper level, we figured that visibility that day was likely relative depending on how high we were.
+But as tempting as it was to return to the upper level, we figured that visibility that day was probably relative depending on how high we were.

 The main landmark on this other trail is the ‘Southern Heavenly Gate.’
 This impressive and imposing gate is actually a sandstone pillar.
 At one point, countless years ago, erosion caused a hole to form in the middle, which eventually caused the entire lower portion to collapse.